Caroline De Costa: Reproductive rights activism

-De Costa began her work in activism for reproductive rights during her undergraduate medical studies in Ireland, including taking part in the contraceptive train in May 1971 in which members of the Irish Women's Liberation Movement took a train to Belfast, Northern Ireland, to purchase contraceptives and bring them back to Ireland.
+de Costa began her work in activism for reproductive rights during her undergraduate medical studies in Ireland, including taking part in the contraceptive train in May 1971 in which members of the Irish Women's Liberation Movement took a train to Belfast, Northern Ireland, to purchase contraceptives and bring them back to Ireland.
 As part of her specialist training in Ireland, de Costa worked at the Irish Family Planning Association (IFPA) clinics and she notes that she "often travelled back from England with a dozen intrauterine devices discreetly concealed in my bags for IFPA doctors."
-In Australia, de Costa was not actively involved in reproductive rights work until 2005, when she became aware of the advantages of the drug mifepristone, a drug which brings about medical abortion, and which was not available in Australia at that time, despite being available in Europe from as early as 1988 and the US since 2000.
+In Australia, de Costa's active involvement in reproductive rights work was largely within the Royal Australian and New Zealand College of Obstetricians and Gynacologists until 2004, when she became aware of the advantages of the drug mifepristone (RU486), a drug which brings about medical abortion, and which was not available in Australia at that time, despite being available in Europe from as early as 1988 and the US since 2000.
 She wrote an article in the Medical Journal of Australia advocating for its introduction in Australia, noting "Availability of this drug in Australia might largely overcome many of the inequities of access to abortion, and is critical for many women in rural areas and women in some ethnic groups whose access to surgical abortion is limited."

+Subsequently, she was closely involved in bringing about abortion law reform in most jurisdictions across Australia and in the overturning of the Harradine Amendment in the Federal Parliament in 2006, which enabled women's access to medical abortion using mifepristone.